The CEDR Guide to Employee Handbooks

 Poorly Written Handbooks Make Employment Lawyers Salivate

-Again, though a quality handbook will likely serve as evidence in your favor in court, a poor handbook may well be used as evidence against you.
-For this reason, it is of the utmost importance that you ensure that your employee handbook is written and checked for legal compliance by a qualified professional, and that it is reviewed at least annually to ensure that it remains up-to-date with all changes to federal, state, and local employment laws.
+Again, though a quality handbook will likely serve as evidence in your favor in court, a poor handbook can be used as evidence against you.
+For this reason, it is of the utmost importance that you ensure that your employee handbook is written and checked for legal compliance by a qualified professional and that it is reviewed at least annually to ensure that it remains up-to-date with all changes to federal, state, and local employment laws.

-Your employee handbook should serve as an introduction to your company, as a resource that your employees can use to familiarize themselves with your company’s policies, and as a reference that your employees and managers can refer back to at any time, as needed.
-As such, your handbook should be thorough (CEDR’s employee handbook is a total of 55 pages long) and it should include elements that are in service to each of those goals.
+Your employee handbook should serve as an introduction to your company, as a resource that your employees can use to familiarize themselves with your company’s policies, and as a reference that your employees and managers can consult at any time as needed.
+As such, your handbook should be thorough (CEDR’s employee handbook is a total of 55 pages long), and it should include elements that are in service to each of those goals.

 Since your employees are all going to be asked to read and sign your employee handbook on their first day of employment, consider using the first several pages of the document to introduce new hires to your unique company culture.